BUILD_STAMP:fix1-no-premium-endpoint-2026-03-05

 Match Overview

-Quentin Halys and Arthur Fils are set to meet at the ATP Australian Open on January 15, 2025 in a hard-court singles match.
+Quentin Halys and Arthur Fils are set to meet at the Australian Open on January 15, 2025 in a hard-court singles match.
 Halys enters with a 13–21 record on hard courts in 2025, while Fils has posted a 11–7 mark on hard courts this season.
 Elo ratings point to a clear statistical advantage for Fils entering this matchup.
-In their head-to-head history, Fils leads 3–1 over Halys, including a win in their most recent meeting.
+In their head-to-head history, Fils leads 4–1 over Halys, including a win in their most recent meeting.